arringtonm/betterdoctor-api-interface/README.md

 # Better Doctor API lookup

-### API Lookup Project for Epicodus by Michael Arrington
+## API Lookup Project for Epicodus by Michael Arrington

+### Description

+This web application is an API interface for the Better Doctor API that allows the user to search for physicians based on the provider's name or a keyword (that may be an ailment, a type of treatment, or anything else).

 ### Installation Instructions